MANUS: Markerless Grasp Capture using Articulated 3D Gaussians: Experiments and Results

 \subsection{Evaluating Grasp Capture}

 Next, we evaluate our \shortname method for grasp capture.
 In this paper, we assume that direct contact between the hand and the object is the primary mode of grasping (we ignore indirect grasping through tools).
 Therefore, the goal of grasp evaluation is to objectively measure the accuracy of contacts.
-We compare three methods: (1)~a method that uses MANO~\cite{MANO:SIGGRAPHASIA:2017} to model hand grasps, (2)~HARP~\cite{Karunratanakul2022HARPPH}, and (3) our \shortname model.
-Please see the appendix for implementation details.
+We compare three methods: (1)~ MANO~\cite{MANO:SIGGRAPHASIA:2017} fitting methods, (2)~HARP~\cite{Karunratanakul2022HARPPH}, and (3) our \shortname model.

-\parahead{Metric, Dataset \& Setup} In our experiments, we use the paint transfer method~\cite{kamakura1980patterns} to accurately record ground truth accumulated contacts (see \Cref{sec:dataset}).
+\parahead{Metric, Dataset \& Setup} In our experiments, we use the wet-paint transfer method ~\cite{kamakura1980patterns} to accurately collect ground truth accumulated contacts (see \Cref{sec:dataset}).
 After grasp completion, users are instructed to return to a canonical post-grasp pose.
-In this pose, the green paint residue in the grasping hand is automatically segmented and 2D contact maps are rendered from 10 different views using \cite{mueller2022instant}.
+In this pose, the green paint residue in the grasping hand is automatically segmented and 2D contact maps are rendered from 10 different views (details in supplementary) using \cite{mueller2022instant}.
 We then assess the quality of grasps estimated by different methods using the Intersection over Union (IoU) and F1-score metrics.
-All experiments use 15 sequences of our wet paint dataset.
-For fairness, all methods used the same distance threshold $\tau = 0.004$ for contact estimation.
+All experiments use 15 sequences of our wet-paint evaluation sequences.
+We set the distance threshold $\tau = 0.004$ for contact estimation for all methods.
 For a fair comparison, we subdivide the meshes of MANO and HARP from 778 to 49,000 vertices before estimating contact.

-For generating contact masks in all methods, we utilize the 'gray' color map \cite{Hunter:2007} on the distance map.
+For estimating contact masks in all methods, we utilize the 'gray' color map \cite{Hunter:2007} on the distance map.
 The contact masks for \shortname are rendered using \cite{Kerbl20233DGS}, while for the other two frameworks, they are rendered using the emission shader in Blender.
-It's noteworthy that \shortname \textbf{consistently outperforms} the others in the contact metric across all three subjects.
+It's noteworthy that \shortname \textbf{consistently outperforms} the others in the contact metric across all three subjects as shown in \Cref{tab:contacts_quantitative}.